igushkin/rocket/README.md

 ![](/examples/example.gif "Rocket")

-The movement of objects and their interaction is described using vectors.
+The movement of objects and their interaction is described using basic arithmetic operations with two-dimensional vectors.
 The game has the following levels:

 * Zero.
 Zero gravity.
 * Heavy.
 Constant gravity, directed downward.